Récolte

 • Identify the key stages of the crop, from planting to harvest, and evaluate their success.

-• Diagnose the main problems that can affect sunflower cultivation.
+• Diagnose the main problems affecting sunflower cultivation.

-• Understand and use decision-support tools to maximize the crop's potential and profitability.
+• Understand and use decision-making tools to help the crop reach its full potential and maximize profitability.

 100% digital format: Remote training, accessible from any connected computer.